 The ease of having a job right here on campus is a major plus.
 I work in the library, so I have been able to learn all the resources we have available for us, better use them myself, and help others use them.
 As a professional, I have learned a lot about PR and the difference between understanding something myself and explaining it to others.
 Working with students in the library, I have learned how to find out exactly what they need and communicate clearly to them how to get it.

 The work assistance program at PCC has been a major blessing to me and my family.
 Not only am I working for my education, but I am meeting new people and learning new skills.
 I have the great opportunity of working at the cabinet shop.
 After four years, not only do I get to graduate with a degree, but I also get to leave with a skill that I know I can use for the rest of my life.
 These skills will help me in whatever the Lord has for my life.
 The work assistance program has also taught me proper time management and work ethics that will carry on through my future career.

 What I have enjoyed the most in the work assistance program is the people I have met.
 The shared experience at work brings students together and is continued as friendships after work hours are over.
 Working in dining services taught me speed and versatility, and now working in one of the offices at PCC has brought me experience working in a professional setting, preparing me for my future job using my office major.
 The work assistance program has taught me the importance of hard work and has provided me valuable experience I can bring to my future jobs.

 Don’t let finances prevent you from following your college dream.

-Apply online for the Work Assistance Program, or download and print the application, or request a Work Assistance Program application from the Director of Admissions.
+Review the Admissions Process to see if this resource will benefit you!
 If you have applied for the Work Assistance Program, also fill out an online AVA if you have not already.